realworldocaml/book/en/objects.md

 ((typ ocamltop)(name objects/polymorphism.topscript)(part 2))
 ```

-The `..` in the inferred object types are ellipses, standing for any other
+The `..` in the inferred object types are ellipses, standing for other
-methods.
-The type `< width : float; .. >` specifies an object that must have
+unspecified methods that the object may have.
+The type `< width : float; .. >`
-at least an `width` method, and possibly some others as well.
-Such object types
+specifies an object that must have at least an `width` method, and possibly
-are said to be _open_.
+some others as well.
+Such object types are said to be _open_.

 We can manually _close_ an object type using a type annotation: